High-Dimensional Asymptotics of Differentially Private PCA: Proof of Contiguity Result (Theorem thm:contiguity ) thm:contiguity

 for some function $L_\dim:\mathcal{\mV}_{\dim}\rightarrow \R$ and a non-random constant $c_\dim\in\R.$ Suppose that $L_p(\rV)=O_\P(1)$ when $\rV\sim\tilde{\nu}_{\dim}$ and when $\rV\sim\nu_{\dim}.$ Then: \begin{enumerate} \item $\nu_{\dim}$ and $\tilde{\nu}_{\dim}$ are mutually contiguous. \item If $L_{\dim}(\rV)\dc \gauss{0}{\sigma^2}$ when $\rV\sim\nu_{\dim},$ then:

 \item If $L_\dim(\rV)\pc c$ for some non-random constant $c\in\R$ when $\rV\sim\nu_{\dim}$, then:

 \end{enumerate} \end{fact} The key point is that applying the above criterion for contiguity only requires us to analyze the random part $L_\dim(\rV)$ of the log-likelihood ratio in \eqref{eq:LLR-random-nonrandom}.
-This allows us to avoid a fine-grained analysis of the log-normalizing constants in \eqref{eq:LLR-Z}, as they can be absorbed into the non-random constant $c_\dim$ in \eqref{eq:LLR-random-nonrandom}. \paragraph{Trade-off Function and Limit Distribution of the Likelihood Ratio.} While the first claim of \Cref{fact:Mukherjee} will help us prove the contiguity claim made in \Cref{thm:contiguity}, the second and third claims (which characterize the limit distribution of the log-likelihood ratio) will be useful for deriving the asymptotic trade-off function between the Gibbs distributions $\nu_\dim, \tilde{\nu}_\dim$.
-This is due to a classical result in hypothesis testing \citep[Chapter 15]{lehmann2005testing}, summarized in the proposition below, which shows that the asymptotic trade-off function between two mutually contiguous distributions can be derived from the limit distribution of the log-likelihood ratio. \begin{proposition} For each $\dim \in \N$, let $\nu_\dim$ and $\tilde{\nu}_\dim$ be two distributions on the same sample space $\mathcal{V}_{\dim}.$ \begin{enumerate} \item If $\ln (\diff\tilde{\nu}_{\dim}/\diff\nu_{\dim})(\rV)\dc \gauss{-\tfrac{v}{2}}{v}$ for some constant $v>0$ when $\rV\sim\nu_\dim$, then:
+This allows us to avoid a fine-grained analysis of the log-normalizing constants in \eqref{eq:LLR-Z}, as they can be absorbed into the non-random constant $c_\dim$ in \eqref{eq:LLR-random-nonrandom}. \paragraph{Trade-off Function and Limit Distribution of the Likelihood Ratio} While the first claim of \Cref{fact:Mukherjee} will help us prove the contiguity claim made in Theorem \mref{thm:contiguity}, the second and third claims (which characterize the limit distribution of the log-likelihood ratio) will be useful for deriving the asymptotic trade-off function between the Gibbs distributions $\nu_\dim, \tilde{\nu}_\dim$.
+This is due to a classical result in hypothesis testing \citep[Chapter 15]{lehmann2005testing}, summarized in the proposition below, which shows that the asymptotic trade-off function between two mutually contiguous distributions can be derived from the limit distribution of the log-likelihood ratio. \begin{proposition} For each $\dim \in \N$, let $\nu_\dim$ and $\tilde{\nu}_\dim$ be two distributions on the same sample space $\mathcal{V}_{\dim}$ such that $\tilde{\nu}_{\dim}$ is absolutely continuous with respect to $\nu_{\dim}.$ \begin{enumerate} \item If $\ln (\diff\tilde{\nu}_{\dim}/\diff\nu_{\dim})(\rV)\dc \gauss{-\tfrac{v}{2}}{v}$ for some constant $v>0$ when $\rV\sim\nu_\dim$, then:

 \item If $\ln (\diff\tilde{\nu}_{\dim}/\diff\nu_{\dim})(\rV) \pc 0$ when $\rV\sim\nu_\dim$, then: